NLP Sentiment Analysis with Default Sentiment Analyzer

 Assume that one is analyzing news headlines:

-Analyzer: NLTK (National Language Toolkit) has numerous options for sentiment analysis, but is not optimised for frameworks of social or conversational type.
+Analyzer: NLTK (National Language Toolkit) has numerous options for sentiment analysis but is not optimized for social or conversational frameworks.

-Analysis: According to NLTK explanation it would most probably evaluate this as negative, when such phrases as “unbearable fall” and “inflation has remained on the growth trend” are still used.
+Analysis: According to NLTK’s explanation, it would most probably evaluate this as unfavorable when such phrases as “unbearable fall” and “inflation has remained on the growth trend” are still used.

 Installing the Libraries that Perform Sentiment Analysis

-For SpaCy, it is important to have a worked out language model for sentiment analysis.
+For SpaCy, it is essential to have a worked-out language model for sentiment analysis.
 Such as:

 Using a Default Sentiment Analyzer